 I first painted Betty for a Reaper Miniatures special promotional sale in October 2015.
-Reaper has re-released some of the rare Bonesylvanians for October 2021, and I thought it would be fun to paint a second copy on an episode of my Beyond the Kit episode.
-Now that I have, I think it would be interesting to compare the two and see what difference six years (and two hours) can make.
+I painted a second copy of her on an episode of my Beyond the Kit episode to celebrate Halloween.
+I think it would be interesting to compare the two and see what difference six years (and two hours) can make.
 The paint colours I used on both versions are listed further down in this article.
 The video recording includes information on painting a monochromatic colour scheme, how I mixed the new colour scheme, my complete painting process on the figure, and a demonstration of my reverse wet palette system.

 The left figure was painted in 2015, the right in 2021.